 Figure 1 shows that most LMWs are located in the low WC range for both the Lexicon and the AEP.
-This result coincides with the distribution of single words in the Lexicon and "Alice in Wonderland"2.
+This result coincides with the distribution of single words in the Lexicon and "Alice in Wonderland" [2].
 It seems both single words and multiwords share the common characteristic of distributing in the low frequency range.
 Figure 2 shows that low frequency n-grams in the AEP have higher normalized recall and F1 score, with precision above 0.8.
-Very few LMWs exist in the high WC range with a variation in precision of either 0 or 1.
-Accordingly, the frequency of LMW acquisition should be set on the lower WC range (100-10k) while the frequency of single word acquisition is set on the high WC range (because most unigrams are valid single words).
-This frequency strategy is applied with filters and matchers to generate LMW candidates from the MEDLINE n-gram set to enrich the coverage of LexMultiwords.
-Ultimately, this enhanced coverage provides better NLP results for projects that use the SPECIALIST Lexicon, and our WC results may guide MW acquisition efforts in others' datasets.
+Very few LMWs exist in the high WC range with a variation in precision between 0 and 1.
+Accordingly, the frequency of LMW acquisition should be set on the lower WC range (100-10,000) while the frequency of single word acquisition should be set on the high WC range (because most unigrams are valid single words).
+This frequency strategy is applied with other filters and matchers to generate LMW candidates from the MEDLINE n-gram set.
+More thorough frequency tests are planned to confirm this strategy.